Meet our Past Interns

 2023 Field Intern

 Antonio Armagno was a student in Elevation Science’s GEO 491 class in the summer of 2021.
-He graduated in the fall of 2021 from the University of Montana in Missoula, with a BA in Biology and a BFA in Theater.
+They graduated in the fall of 2021 from the University of Montana in Missoula, with a BA in Biology and a BFA in Theater.
 At the University of Montana, Antonio volunteered with Kallie Moore, the Collections Manager at the University and one of the hosts for PBS Eons.
 Antonio worked on digitizing inventory for a 1982 graduate thesis on Late Permian corals, bivalves, and gastropods from Montana.

 Where are they now?